alchemical-lich/alchemical-lich.github.io/_pages/about.md

   - /about.html
 ---

 This is my little ttRPG workshop.
-Poke around!
+It's more of a personal repository of adventure-related odds and ends.
+Feel free to poke around!